Proxy buying

 The sales call is useful later

-Use sales answers as test inputs
+Treat sales answers as inputs to the test

 AskWhy